MicrobiologyETHZ/mbarq/docs/salmonella.md

 ## Setup

-1. Make sure you have followed [Installation instructions](install.md)
+1. Make sure you have followed the [installation instructions](install.md).
 2. Download and unpack [the test data](walkthrough_downloads/nguyenb.tar.gz).
 After running the command below, you should see a directory named `nguyenb_walkthrough`, which should contain all the data you need for this walkthrough.

 ```shell